zokradonh/kopano-docker/architecture.md

 ## web

 - external entry point for users accessing Kopano
   - reverse proxy for containers exposing a web interface
 - can retrieve ssl certificate from Let's Encrypt
 - redirects all requests to /webapp by default
-- recommended to use as it makes web configuration easy and secure (manual configuration will be tendious and potentially less secure)
+- recommended to use as it makes web configuration easy and secure (manual configuration will be difficult and potentially less secure)

 ## ldap